elie29/vagrant/README.md

 Commands
 --------

+> vagrant init ubuntu/trusty64:
+This command adds a new ubunty virtual machine in your current folder

+> vagrant up:
+This gets your virtual machine up and running again.

 > vagrant status:
 This command will show you the current status of the virtual machine.

 > vagrant suspend:
 This command suspends your virtual machine.
 All of your work is saved and the machine is put into a “sleep mode” of sorts.

-> vagrant up:
-This gets your virtual machine up and running again.

 > vagrant ssh:
 This command will actually connect to and log you into your virtual machine.